Diary of a DDDC Food waste caddy (green)

-We are the largest party on DDDC and we lead Derbyshire Dales District Council governing in a Progressive Alliance.
+We are the largest party on the District Council and we lead the Progressive Alliance.

 Steve Flitter, the Leader of the Liberal Democrats on DDDC said - We are delighted to come together as 3 progressive Parties to offer the residents and businesses of the Derbyshire Dales a new approach to local politics.
 We know that our District faces many challenges, not least the cost of living crisis, the shortage of affordable housing for our young families and the threat to our environment from new developments and pollution.